 Safety in our neighborhood, as well as safety in our larger community, is a high priority for most area residents.
 Crimes are often devastating to individual victims and disruptive to the community at-large, while high crime rates or the perception of crime problems can affect property values and the spirit of a community.
 Another concern is disparities in arrests and incarceration, with far higher rates among some racial and ethnic groups, in particular African Americans.

-Serious crimes fell 39% in the region from 2000 to 2017 less than the 41% statewide decline.
-In 2017, there were 215 serious crimes per 10,000 residents in the region, above the state rate but below the nation.
+Serious crimes fell 46% in the region from 2000 to 2018 more than the 42% statewide decline.
+In 2018, there were 190 serious crimes per 10,000 residents in the region, above the state rate but below the nation.

 |INDICATORS - Grouped by Topic||REGIONAL VALUE||YEAR||NYS COMPARISON||TREND | REGION|